mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 data.bioSubType | <ul><li>For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]</li><li>For Iris: ["Left", "Right", "UNKNOWN"]</li><li>For Face: No bioSubType</li></ul>
 data.deviceServiceVersion | SBI version
 data.env | The target environment.
-Allowed values are "Staging", "Developer", "Pre-Production" or "Production". data.purpose | The purpose of the device in the MOSIP ecosystem.</li><li>Allowed values are "Auth" or "Registration". data.bioValue | Base64-URL-encoded biometrics (in ISO format) data.transactionId | Unique transaction id sent in request data.timestamp | Time as per the biometric device.
+Allowed values are "Staging", "Developer", "Pre-Production" or "Production". data.purpose | The purpose of the device in the MOSIP ecosystem.
+Allowed values are "Auth" or "Registration". data.bioValue | Base64-URL-encoded biometrics (in ISO format) data.transactionId | Unique transaction id sent in request data.timestamp | Time as per the biometric device.
 Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device.